Stained glass: Glass production

 During the late medieval period, glass factories were set up where there was a ready supply of silica, the essential material for glass manufacture.
 Silica requires a very high temperature to melt, something not all glass factories were able to achieve.
 Such materials as potash, soda, and lead can be added to lower the melting temperature.
 Other substances, such as lime, are added to make the glass more stable.
 Glass is coloured by adding metallic oxide powders or finely divided metals while it is in a molten state.
 Copper oxides produce green or bluish green, cobalt makes deep blue, and gold produces wine red and violet glass.
-Much of modern red glass is produced using copper, which is less expensive than gold and gives a brighter, more vermilion shade of red.
-Glass coloured while in the clay pot in the furnace is known as pot metal glass, as opposed to flashed glass.
+Much modern red glass is produced using copper, which is less expensive than gold and gives a brighter, more vermilion shade of red.
+Glass coloured while in the clay pot in the furnace is known as pot metal glass, as opposed to flashed glass, which fuses a thin layer of coloured glass to a thicker layer of colourless glass to produce the desired color.